 D. OVER-30 LEAGUE RULES

-Over-30 teams may only have up to TWO players under age 30; one of these two players must already be 29 by the first game date of the season, the other must be at least 28 by the first game date of the season.
+All players must already be 30 or older by the first game date of the season, no exceptions.
 All players must present ID with age verification upon request by the referee or staff in order to participate.

-ALL players must already be 30 or older by the first game date of the season, no exceptions.
+All players must already be 40 or older by the first game date of the season, no exceptions.
 All players must present ID with age verification upon request by the referee or staff in order to participate.

 Win = 3 points